 Why are public sector or federal resumes so different than corporate resumes?

 Private sector employers collect resumes and narrow down candidates using Applicant Tracking software.
-A corporate resume must comply with this software and be optimized with keywords from the job posting to make sure you are ranked as a top candidate.
-Only top candidate's resumes will likely be seen by a decision maker scheduling interviews.
+A corporate resume must be optimized with keywords from the job posting to make sure you are ranked as a top candidate by this software.
+Only the top candidates' resumes will likely be seen by a decision maker scheduling interviews.

 Federal agencies hire a bit differently.
-While your federal resume is submitted online, it won't be eliminated by Applicant Tracking software.
-It will be read by a HR professional who must determine if you are qualified based on very strict requirements.
+While your federal resume is submitted online, it won't be seen by Applicant Tracking software.
+It will be read by the agency's HR Specialist who must determine if you are qualified based on very strict requirements.
 He or she will determine if you are referred to a hiring authority.

 To prove you are qualified, your federal resume must describe your work history and qualifications (known as Knowledge, Skills, and Abilities or KSAs) in details.
 The most effective format to achieve this is to alternate between paragraph descriptions that align with each specific KSA and bullet lists that showcase your related achievements.
 Each achievements should also include context, actions, and results.
 No wonder federal resumes are between 3-5+ pages long!

 You are unlikely to be ranked as "Best Qualified and Referred" and move forward in the application process without a highly targeted federal resume that adequately showcases your KSAs and understanding of the agency's mission.